-German Language Day is dedicated to the language in which Erich Maria Remarque, Johann Goethe, Thomas Mann, Franz Kafka, Stefan Zweig, and Hermann Hesse worked.
-It is celebrated annually on September 10th.
+German Language Day celebrates the language of such renowned figures as Erich Maria Remarque, Johann Wolfgang von Goethe, Thomas Mann, Franz Kafka, Stefan Zweig, and Hermann Hesse.
+It is observed annually on the second Saturday of September.

 History

-The holiday was established to motivate more people to learn the great cinematic language of the Weimar era.
-The promotion of the German language and the holiday is carried out by the German Language Association, created with the great mission of reviving the German language so that it is understood in all corners of the world.
+This holiday was established to inspire more people to learn the rich and expressive German language, known for its influence during the Weimar era and beyond.
+The promotion of the German language and this observance is led by the German Language Association, which aims to revive and popularize German so that it is understood worldwide.

 Interesting Facts

-- German is on the list of the most popular languages in the world – it is spoken by about 95 million people in Germany, Austria, Switzerland, and other countries.
+- German is among the most popular languages globally, spoken by about 95 million people in Germany, Austria, Switzerland, and other countries.

-- The revival of German is one of the tools for the revival and popularization of German culture and history.
+- The spread of the German language is closely tied to the promotion of German culture and history.

 German Language Day is observed on the second Saturday of September each year.